birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 title: ENTER A TITLE HERE
 labels: bug
 ---

+*Please edit this template.
+Following it exactly is not required, and you may delete the extra text, but submitting low-quality reports will reduce the likelihood that they are taken seriously.*

 Before you continue, please try to check:
 - This is a bug.
 For requests, use the feature template.
 - This bug has not already been reported.
 Please check closed issues: TODO LINK